NREL/EnergyPlus/design/FY2022/enhacement_to_resilience_metric.md

 |Max||||
 |Average||||
 |Sum||||

+Reporting period: Jun-01 to Jun-03
 <p style="text-align: center;"> Table 4.
 Sample report table of discomfort-weighted exceedance hours.</p>

 When *ThermalResilienceSummary* is declared in *Output:Table:SummaryReports*, the above three tables will be generated and presented in the tabular reports.
-In particular, the *Hours of Safety* table will only be presented if an *Output:Table:SummaryReports:ReportPeriod* object is defined for ThermalResilienceSummary report.
+In particular, the *Hours of Safety* table will only be presented if an *Output:Table:ReportPeriod* object is defined for ThermalResilienceSummary report.

 ## Testing/Validation/Data Source(s): ##